 Prior clinical research experience

 One-page personal statement

 Official USMLE Step 1 Score Report

-The 2020-2021 Morgan and Madison McClellan International Research Fellowship application is now open.
-The deadline is February 1st 11:59 PM PST.
+The 2020-2021 Morgan and Madison McClellan International Research Fellowship application is now closed.
+The next cycle will open November 2020.